 Professional Diabetic Foot Care

-We have various treatment options to address issues that arise, but the best course of action is simply to follow preventative measures and a comprehensive diabetic foot care plan.
+We have various treatment options to address issues that arise, but the best course of action is simply to follow preventative measures and a comprehensive plan to take care of your diabetic feet.
 With that said, be sure to reach out to us as soon as you become aware of anything unusual or out of the ordinary.

 For more information on the comprehensive foot care services we provide, or to request an appointment to see Dr. Wettstein, give us a call at (208) 731-6321 for our Twin Falls office or (208) 312-4646 for our Burley office.